fyli16/h3d/README.md

-A Hybrid (electron fluid, ion kinetic), three-dimensional code for studying laboratory and space plasma problems
+A Hybrid (electron fluid, ion kinetic), three-dimensional code for studying laboratory and space plasma problems.